Blog posts

 Options reference

 All options default to True except heading_ids, which defaults to False.
-To get the default options explicitly, use markdown.default_options().
+To get the default options explicitly, use post.default_options().

 The Post type

-After parsing, each markdown file produces a Post(msg) value with these fields:
+After parsing, each post source file produces a Post(msg) value with these fields:

 The full list of posts is passed to every route view function and is available during feed and sitemap generation.